grcvhon/atm-analysis/genomics/README.md

 wget -O univec.fasta https://ftp.ncbi.nlm.nih.gov/pub/UniVec/UniVec
 ```

 Proceed with running `02_qc.sh`.
-However, be aware that in some instances the `kraken2` step in `02_qc.sh` will output a `fastq` file in the incorrect format resulting in an empty `fastq` file at the end of the script run.
-This error is still being troubleshooted.</i>
+However, be aware that in some instances the `kraken2` step in `02_qc.sh` will output a `fastq` file in the incorrect format resulting in an empty `fastq` file at the end of the script run. ~~This error is still being troubleshooted.~~ Edit: `pixi` package manager appears to be causing the issue though not resolved (but see what happens in next section).</i>
 <br>

 [Back to top](#outline)